On view

 Photo by Jerry L. Thompson

-The cylindrical shapes of Iliad and Adam, each painted bright red, have been sliced to make elliptical and circular forms.
+In contrast to Adonai, the cylindrical shapes of Iliad and Adam, each painted bright red, have been sliced into elliptical and circular forms.
 Iliad, with its dramatically cantilevered elements, forms a dynamic architectural space through which to walk.
 Liberman spoke about creating the work’s “extreme overhang, because I want to achieve a certain sense of awe.”